[Date changed–posted 10/31/23 (last revised 1/6/23)]

 a.
 Authorization for Vehicle Dispatch

-A properly executed Vehicle Rental Reservation Sheet (Attachment A) must be completed by the requesting department and submitted to the Vehicle Rental Office for approval.
+A properly executed Vehicle Reservation Order Form must be completed by the requesting department and submitted to the Vehicle Rental Office for approval.

-Information needed to execute the Vehicle Rental Reservation Sheet follows:
+Information needed to execute the Vehicle Reservation Order Form follows:

-(6) FOP - account to be charged for rental & fuel charges
+(6) FOP – Account to be charged for rental and fuel charges;

-(13) Purpose of trip - specific intended use of the vehicle and statement that such use is official university business.
-Official university business does not include use by student
+(13) Purpose of trip – Specific intended use of the vehicle and statement that such use is official university business.
+Official university business does not include use by student associations/organizations;

-(14) Driver's name and license # - all approved drivers and their driver's license number
+(14) Driver's name and license number – All approved drivers and their driver's license numbers; and

 If there is a reservation cancellation, it must be made one day in advance or there will be a charge of one-half the daily rate for the period of the original request.